Hexagonal tiling

 In geometry, the hexagonal tiling or hexagonal tessellation is a regular tiling of the Euclidean plane, in which exactly three hexagons meet at each vertex.
 It has Schläfli symbol of {6,3} or t{3,6} (as a truncated triangular tiling).

 English mathematician John Conway called it a hextille.

 The internal angle of the hexagon is 120 degrees, so three hexagons at a point make a full 360 degrees.
 It is one of three regular tilings of the plane.
 The other two are the triangular tiling and the square tiling.

+Structure and properties

+The hexagonal tiling has a structure consisting of a regular hexagon only as its prototile, sharing two vertices with other identical ones, an example of monohedral tiling.
+Each vertex at the tiling is surrounded by three regular hexagons, denoted as $6.6.6$ by vertex configuration.
+The dual of a hexagonal tiling is triangular tiling, because the center of each hexagonal tiling connects to another center of one, forming equilateral triangles.

+Every mutually incident vertex, edge, and tile of a hexagonal tiling can be act transitively to another of those three by mapping the first ones to the second through the symmetry operation.
+In other words, they are vertex-transitive (mapping the vertex of a tile to another), edge-transitive (mapping the edge to another), and face-transitive (mapping regular hexagonal tile to another).
+From these, the hexagonal tiling is categorized as one of three regular tilings; the remaining being its dual and square tiling.
+The symmetry group of a hexagonal tiling is p6m.